linode/docs/docs/security/ssl/obtain-lets-encrypt-wildcard-ssl-certificate-using-certbot-on-ubuntu-18-04/index.md

 This section requires that you have a Fully Qualified Domain Name (FQDN) that is configured to point to your Linode.
 In the examples below, replace `example.com` with your FQDN.
 {{< /note >}}

-1. Certbot will obtain Let's Encrypt Wildcard SSL certificate using `certonly` subcommand.
+1.Certbot will obtain Let's Encrypt Wildcard SSL certificate using `certonly` subcommand.
 By default, it will attempt to use Linode DNS for Domain Validation (DV) purpose.
 The preferred challenge during domain authorization includes DNS-01 challenge type and it can be done automatically using Certbot DNS Linode plugin:

   {{< note >}}
 This command requires patience and estimate waiting time is **960 seconds** or **16 minutes** for DNS changes to propagate through DNS propagation.
 It is important step towards automatic Let's Encrypt Domain Validation (DV) over Linode DNS.